Kazoo: Professional usage

 The soundtrack of the film Chicken Run, released in 2000 and composed by John Powell and Harry Gregson-Williams, makes use of kazoos in several pieces.

-The theme songs of the children's cartoons Little Princess and Foster's Home for Imaginary Friends feature this instrument heavily.

 The video game Yoshi's New Island, released in 2014, has synthesized kazoos in several tracks of its soundtrack.

-The video game Plants vs. Zombies 2, has medieval-styled kazoos in Dark Ages levels.

-The American glam metal band Steel Panther released in December 2014 the Christmas track "The Stocking Song", which includes a kazoo hook from Deck the Halls.

-The Australian psychedelic rock band Tame Impala released a single in 2009 "Sundown Syndrome", which includes kazoo rhythmic part.

-The Swedish rock band Ghost have performed live acoustic renditions of their song "Ghuleh/Zombie Queen", which features the kazoo in place of the recorded version's keyboards.

 The Ukrainian polka band Los Colorados released a cover of Rammstein song "Du Hast", which features a kazoo.

 In November 2010, Sandra Boynton produced and released a full-length 300-kazoo plus orchestra performance of Maurice Ravel's Bolero, titled Boléro Completely Unraveled, performed by the Highly Irritating Orchestra.
 Boynton played solo kazoo on this recording noting "I am at the perfect level of musical incompetence for this."

 Records

 On March 14, 2011, the audience at BBC Radio 3's Red Nose Show at the Royal Albert Hall, along with a star-studded kazoo band, set a new Guinness World Record for Largest Kazoo Ensemble.
-The 3,910 kazooists played Wagner's Ride of the Valkyries and the Dambusters March.
+The 3,910 kazooists played Wagner's Ride of the Valkyries and The Dam Busters March.
 This surpassed the previous record of 3,861 players, set in Sydney, Australia, in 2009.
 The current record of 5,190 was set later the same night in a second attempt.

 On August 9, 2010, the San Francisco Giants hosted a Jerry Garcia tribute night, in which an ensemble of an estimated 9,000 kazooists played "Take Me Out to the Ball Game."